nsarno/knock/README.md

 end
 ```

-You can access the currently authenticated user in your controller with `current_user`.
+You can access the current user in your controller with `current_user`.

 If no valid token is passed with the request, Knock will respond with: